teodorlu/duct-unofficial-docs/README.md

 To update,

 1. Commit your changes
-2. `lein install &&`
+2. `lein install && ./script/update-local-docs.sh`

-Hello, again!
-Can we update in-place?
-What happens if we just push a Git release?

-I've linked to Duct.
-Will that show up?
+That's it!

 ## License